Jon Cohen (physician): Career

-After arriving at the Long Island Jewish Medical Center in 1985, Cohen eventually Chief of Vascular Surgery, Chairman of Surgery and Surgeon-in-Chief.
-As Chief of Vascular Surgery, he established the first comprehensive vascular institute in New York.
+After arriving at the Long Island Jewish Medical Center in 1985, Cohen eventually served as chief of vascular surgery, chairman of surgery and surgeon-in-chief.
+As chief of vascular surgery, he established the first comprehensive vascular institute in New York.
 His major research contributions were into the pathophysiology of aortic aneurysm development at the molecular level.
 As Chairman of Surgery and Surgeon-in-Chief, Cohen's department grew to 18 surgeons, with an institutional surgical volume increasing from 17,000 to 25,000 cases per year.

-From 1998 to 2000, Cohen was Executive Vice President of the three-hospital academic medical center with operational responsibility for the day to day operations of the 800-bed academic medical center with an annual budget of $600 million.
+From 1998 to 2000, Cohen was executive vice president of the three-hospital academic medical center with operational responsibility for the day-to-day operations of the 800-bed academic medical center with an annual budget of $600 million.

-In 2000, Cohen was appointed as Chief Medical Officer and Senior Vice President for the newly merged entity, North Shore-Long Island Jewish Health System.
+In 2000, Cohen was appointed as chief medical officer and senior vice president for the newly merged entity, North Shore-Long Island Jewish Health System.

-Cohen was an executive officer at Quest with P/L as the corporation’s Chief Medical Officer from 2009-2015.
-As Director of Hospital Services, Cohen had operational responsibility for all of the reference testing performed at Quest's four national esoteric laboratories servicing over 3,000 customers worldwide, including hospitals, commercial labs, Department of Defense, Veterans Administration, State and County Departments of Health, Prisons and Indian Services.
+Cohen was an executive officer at Quest with P/L as the corporation's chief medical officer from 2009 to 2015.
+As director of hospital services, Cohen had operational responsibility for all of the reference testing performed at Quest's four national esoteric laboratories servicing over 3,000 customers worldwide, including hospitals, commercial labs, Department of Defense, Veterans Administration, State and County Departments of Health, Prisons and Indian Services.

-Cohen was Executive Chairman and CEO of from 2019-2022.
-Bioreference Laboratories is one of the largest full service commercial laboratories in the U.S. with revenues of almost $ 1Billion, serving all 50 States with labs in New Jersey, California, Texas and Florida.
-The company has a 40 year history with a menu of over 3000 tests and 4000 employees serving 15 million people a year.
+Cohen was executive chairman and CEO of from 2019 to 2022.
+Bioreference Laboratories is one of the largest full-service commercial laboratories in the U.S. with revenues of almost $ 1Billion, serving all 50 States with labs in New Jersey, California, Texas and Florida.